daniel-beet/acme.sh.wiki-clone/Synology-RT1900ac-install-guide.md

 I've used https://github.com/Neilpang/acme.sh , a 3rd party client for Let's Encrypt, based on shell scripting. no extra dependencies.

 I've also used it with DNS01 protocol, which means, I don't have any ports open on the router to do the validation, instead it use Cloudflare API, where I host my domain.
+You can use any name service provider which has an API to automatically add the txt record for certificate renewal.
+See the wiki page on [DNS API Mode](https://github.com/Neilpang/acme.sh/wiki/How-to-issue-a-cert#5-dns-api-mode).

 Since the Router shell is very limited, there are several constraints. the most important of all, there is no crontab.